Duane's hypothesis

-In 1922, American physicist William Duane presented a discrete momentum-exchange model of the reflection of X-ray photons by a crystal lattice.
+In 1923, American physicist William Duane presented a discrete momentum-exchange model of the reflection of X-ray photons by a crystal lattice.
 Duane showed that such a model gives the same scattering angles as the ones calculated via a wave diffraction model, see Bragg's Law.

 The key feature of Duane's hypothesis is that a simple quantum rule based on the lattice structure alone determines the quanta of momentum that can be exchanged between the crystal lattice and an incident particle.

 In effect, the observed scattering patterns are reproduced by a model where the possible reactions of the crystal are quantized, and the incident photons behave as free particles, as opposed to models where the incident particle acts as a wave, and the wave then 'collapses' to one of many possible outcomes.

 Duane argued that the way that crystal scattering can be explained by quantization of momentum is not explicable by models based on diffraction by classical waves, as in Bragg's Law.

 Duane applied his hypothesis to derive the scattering angles of X-rays by a crystal.
 Subsequently, the principles that Duane advanced were also seen to provide the correct relationships for optical scattering at gratings, and the diffraction of electrons.

+In the early days of diffraction fine details were not observable because the detectors were inefficient, and the sources were also of low intensities.
+Hence Bragg's law was the only type of diffraction observable, and Duane's approach could model it.
+Modern electron microscopes and x-ray diffraction instruments are many orders of magnitude brighter, so many fine details of electron and x-ray diffraction are now known which cannot be explained by his approach.
+Hence his approach is no longer used.

+Alfred Landé, the German-American physicist known for his 'Landé g-factor' and explanation of the anomalous Zeeman effect in atomic physics, used Duane's hypothesis as the basis for his alternative 'New Foundations of Quantum Mechanics' in his 1965 book.

-Early Developments in Quantum Theory
+Early developments in quantum theory

-In 1905, Albert Einstein presented the hypothesis that the photoelectric effect could be explained if a beam of light was composed of a stream of discrete particles (photons), each with an energy (E = hf) the energy (E) of each photon being equal to the frequency (f) multiplied by Planck's constant (h).
+In 1905, Albert Einstein presented the hypothesis that the photoelectric effect could be explained if a beam of light was composed of a stream of discrete particles (photons), each with an energy (E = hf) the energy (E) of each photon being equal to the frequency (f) multiplied by the Planck constant (h).

 Later, in 1916 Albert Einstein also showed that the recoil of molecules during the emission and absorption of photons was consistent with, and necessary for, a quantum description of thermal radiation processes.
 Each photon acts as if it imparts a momentum impulse p equal to its energy divided by the speed of light, (p = E/c).